-This edition was published by Mulholland Books on July 8, 2014 and has 416 pages.
+This mystery is a eARC edition that was published by Mulholland Books on July 8, 2014 and has 416 pages.

 Fourth in the Rachel Knight series and revolving around Rachel and her friends.